isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-august.md

 ### <a name="next-steps"></a>Następne kroki

-Przejrzyj zasoby społeczności i zarejestruj się, aby Community połączenie z&A.
+Przejrzyj zasoby społeczności i zarejestruj się, aby Community zadzwoń do&A.

 ### <a name="questions"></a>Masz pytania?